bgottlob/app-sec-assignment1/gottlob_brandon_report1.md

 ### First Bug - Stack Smashing

 Multiple parallel instances of AFL found testcases that caused crashes.
-The first I checked was in the `crashes` directory of the `fuzzer02` instance.
+The first I checked was in the `crashes` directory of the `fuzzer02` AFL instance.

 To debug, I utilized `afl-tmin` tool, which shrinks testcases into their smallest and simplest possible forms to reproduce the same issue.
 The testcase from shrinking looked like the following: